7sDream/rikka/rikkac/README.md

 ## Build and Install

+### Executable Binary Download

+Now we only provide [executable binary for Linux][download], Because I only have Linux installed in my PC, QwQ

+Then rename the file to `rikkac` and move to a folder in your `PATH`.

+OK, installation finished, now you need [configure](#configure_and_usage) Rikkac before use it.

+User of other os please refer to next section to build and install Rikkac.

+### From Source Code

+First, you need have Golang installed in your PC, then:

 `go get github.com/7sDream/rikka/rikkac`

 Add `$GOPATH/bin` into your `PATH`, if you havn't do this when you install Golang.